STATE OF ARIZONA

 Questions of privilege shall be: First, Privilege of the Senate, which relates to the privilege and rights of the Senate collectively, its organization, safety, dignity, comfort and the integrity of its proceedings; second, Personal Privilege, which relates to the rights, reputation and conduct of the members individually in their representative capacity only; third, Personal Privilege which relates to matters personal to the members which may be received only by permission of the Senate or the Presiding Officer.
 Questions of privilege shall have precedence over all other questions, except motions to adjourn or recess, or the call of the Senate when no quorum is present.

 Go back to top.

 A. Standing Committees of the Senate shall consist of the following:

-12. Public Safety and Human Services
+8. Health and Human Services

 B. Committees of the Senate except the Rules Committee shall have the following powers and duties: